-In order to deliver our VoIP products and services, we operate a privately-managed IP telephony network.
+In order to deliver our products and services, we operate a privately-managed IP network.
 By managing our own network, we have the ability to regulate traffic volumes and to directly control the quality of service from each originating point of presence, or POP, to the termination point via a variety of termination options.
 Our ability to interconnect to a wide variety of termination options increases the diversity and robustness of our network, minimizes and eliminates single points of failure, and simultaneously allows us to benefit from pricing differences between vendors to the same termination points.
 In addition, our network allows us to avoid the significant transmission delays associated with the Internet, which may impede delivery of high quality, reliable services to our users.

-In 2001, we rolled out our state of the art SIP infrastructure.
+In 2001, we introduced our new SIP infrastructure.
 The SIP protocol is one of the most advanced VoIP protocols and unlike its predecessors, which were modeled after traditional telephony protocols, SIP has the ability to scale with a distributed architecture and at a lower cost.
 SIP's superior attributes also include faster and more cost effective development and lower hardware requirements, which allows us to incur lower capital expenditure costs.
 Our SIP network currently powers all of our offerings.
 In recent years, we have continued our pioneering efforts in SIP and these efforts have yielded significant new releases.
 For example, in 2007 we released a next generation SIP-based PC-to-Phone application, certified many new devices which function as access points to our services, and added new features and new calling plans to our offerings.
+In 2009 we began the process of expanding the suite of our communications offerings into the global video phone services market.
+We are continuing to update our network capabilities by adding content enabled services to our video phone applications and providing mobile applications.